 The Government’s first Spatial Framework consultation had faced some criticism; there were concerns expressed that important topics, including housing and the environment, had not been given proper consideration.
 But similar criticisms can be made of most policy consultations and most people expected Government to continue with a proposal it had already invested so much in.

-The warning signs first came when the OxCam Arc was omitted from the Levelling Up White Paper[1] published in February 2022 (all 332 pages of it), including specific profiles on the East and South East regions.
-Later in February, a report to elected Members of South Cambridgeshire District Council[2] concluded that:
+[1] published in February 2022 (all 332 pages of it), including specific profiles on the East and South East regions.
+Later in February, a report to elected Members of South Cambridgeshire District Council

 it became clear that the government does not wish to see the Ox Cam Arc as a project driven by central government…. discussions with DLUCH officials have indicated that ministers believe that while they support the continuation of the project, it should be locally led, focusing on things that local leaders believe are priorities.

 Although a formal Government response to the first Spatial Framework is awaited, the future of a spatial framework for the Arc is clearly uncertain.
-The Financial Times referred to the OxCam Arc as having been “shelved[3]
+The Financial Times referred to the OxCam Arc as having been “

 So what?